Flagship case study

 09 / Imports

-A production field system often starts with legacy spreadsheets or GIS exports.
-TraverseOps frames imports as steps: choose a file, map incoming columns to known fields, validate coordinates and IDs, preview rejected rows, then commit validated records into the asset registry.
+TraverseOps frames imports as steps: choose a file, map columns, validate coordinates and IDs, preview rejected rows, then commit valid records.

-• Validation catches missing coordinates, duplicate IDs, unknown asset types, and invalid status values before records reach the map.
+• Validation catches missing coordinates, duplicate IDs, unknown types, and invalid statuses.

 10 / Inspection and work-order flow

-The inspection flow is designed around field decision-making.
-A crew member selects an asset, records condition and checklist information, adds notes, and flags whether follow-up work is required.
-When follow-up is needed, that inspection can become a work order tied back to the same asset.
+A crew selects an asset, records condition and checklist notes, and flags follow-up.
+Follow-up becomes a work order tied to the same asset.

 Inspection entry